mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

 21. Repeat steps 19 to 20 for each of the remaining year dirs (2017 - 2020).

-### 2.4 Delete Binary Indentical 'Within-Test-Sets' Test Images
+### 2.4 Delete Binary Identical 'Within-Test-Sets' Test Images

 22. In FSlint, ensure that the 'Duplicates' option (left panel) is selected.
 Highlight all paths shown in the *Search path* window and click the *Remove* button.
 Add the following dirs to the *Search path*: `ISIC (A)/2016/test`, `ISIC (A)/2017/test`, `ISIC (A)/2018/test`, `ISIC (A)/2019/test`, and `ISIC (A)/2020/test`.
 Click the *Find* button.
 When results are returned, if you want to delete the oldest duplicate image files, click *Select > within groups > select all but newest*.
 If you want to delete the newest duplicate image files, click *Select > within groups > select all but oldest*.
 Click the *Delete* button to delete the selected image files.